kcl-lang/kcl/README.md

 + **API affinity**: Native support API ecological specifications such as [OpenAPI](https://github.com/KusionStack/kcl-openapi), Kubernetes CRD, Kubernetes YAML spec.
 + **Development friendly**: Friendly development experiences with rich [language tools](https://kusionstack.io/docs/reference/cli/kcl/) (Format, Lint, Test, Vet, Doc, etc.) and [IDE plugins](https://github.com/KusionStack/vscode-kcl).
 + **Safety & maintainable**: Domain-oriented, no system-level functions such as native threads and IO, low noise and security risk, easy maintenance and governance.
++ **Production-ready**: Widely used in production practice of platform engineering and automation at Ant Group.

 ## What is it for?